FewLy-Torch-1861/FewLy-Torch-1861.github.io/README.md

 - **Deep Customization**:
   - **Search Engines**: Add, remove, or edit search engine prefixes through the settings menu.
   - **Colors**: Customize the accent and clock colors using the Catppuccin palette.
+  - **Appearance**: Customize the clock's format (e.g., show/hide seconds).
+Adjust font sizes, search bar width, and edge padding.
-  - **Appearance**: Adjust the font size of the clock and search bar, and change the width of the search container.
+  - **Layout**: Freely change the position of the clock and search bar on the page (top, center, bottom, left, right).
 - **Persistent Settings**: All your customizations are automatically saved in your browser's local storage.
 - **Reset to Default**: Easily revert all changes back to the original settings with a single click.
 - **Responsive Design**: Adapts to different screen sizes for a great experience on any device.